-Since our launch in 1999, we have had more than 300 Fellows in 34 countries.
-This year, 46 recent college graduates (from 30 colleges & universities) will be working with 25 organizations in 15 African countries.
+Since our launch in 1999, we have had 545 Fellows in 36 countries.
+This year, 48 recent college graduates (from 31 colleges and universities) are working with 31 organizations in 13 African countries.

 Service for a Year

-Princeton in Africa matches talented and passionate college graduates with our partners working across Africa for yearlong service projects.
-Our program is open to graduating seniors and young alumni from any accredited college or university in the U.S. Our Fellows have helped improve education, healthcare and living conditions, source fresh water, protect the environment, rebuild following conflict and disasters, and so much more.
+Princeton in Africa matches talented and passionate college graduates with organizations working across Africa for yearlong service placements.
+Our program is open to graduating seniors and young alumni from any college or university accredited in the U.S. Our Fellows have helped improve education and public health, source fresh water and alternative energy, increase family incomes, and so much more.

 This year’s Fellows will be working in the following fields*: